 cessation

 smoking

-g and
+and

-smokin
+smoking

-costs of
+of

-lifetime
+costs

-The
+The lifetime

 Table 2.
 Studies with estimations of lifetime health costs of smoking (except for the latter one) as (part of) the outcome measure.
 Definition of smoking status and study results are not directly comparable due to differences in goals, methodology etc. The studies are arranged by date of publication.